-We have a significant level of debt.
-Our long-term financing as of March 31, 2007 consists of \$5.6 billion of credit facility debt and \$13.3 billion accreted value of high-yield notes.
-For the remaining three quarterly periods of 2007, \$105 million of our debt matures, which was paid on April 2, 2007 upon maturity of Charter Holdings' 8.250% senior notes.
-In 2008, \$55 million of our debt matures, and in 2009, \$469 million matures.
-Of the debt that was scheduled to mature in 2009, \$187 million was subject to a call redemption that closed in April 2007, and \$40 million was repurchased in a tender offer that closed in April 2007.
+Our long-term financing as of March 31, 2007 consists of \$5.6 billion of credit facility debt and \$3.2 billion accreted value of high-yield notes.
+For the remaining three quarterly periods of 2007, none of our debt matures.
+In each of 2008 and 2009, \$55 million of our debt matures.
 In 2010 and beyond, significant additional amounts will become due under our remaining long-term debt obligations.

 Our business requires significant cash to fund debt service costs, capital expenditures and ongoing operations.
-We have historically funded these requirements through cash flows from operating activities, borrowings under our credit facilities, equity contributions from Charter Holdco, sales of assets, issuances of debt securities and cash on hand.
+We have historically funded these requirements through cash flows from operating activities, borrowings under our credit facilities, equity contributions from our parent companies, sales of assets, issuances of debt securities and cash on hand.
 However, the mix of funding sources changes from period to period.
-For the three months ended March 31, 2007, we generated \$266 million of net cash flows from operating activities after paying cash interest of \$304 million.
+For the three months ended March 31, 2007, we generated \$436 million of net cash flows from operating activities after paying cash interest of \$135 million.
 In addition, we used approximately \$298 million for purchases of property, plant and equipment.
-Finally, we had net cash flows provided by financing activities of \$201 million.
+Finally, we had net cash flows used in financing activities of \$80 million.
 We expect that our mix of sources of funds will continue to change in the future based on overall needs relative to our cash flow and on the availability of funds under our credit facilities, our and our parent companies' access to the debt and equity markets, the timing of possible asset sales and our ability to generate cash flows from operating activities.
 We continue to explore asset dispositions as one of several possible actions that we could take in the future to improve our liquidity, but we do not presently believe future asset sales to be a significant source of liquidity.